observer-tips-org/observer/README.md

 Observe your creation (senses) <br />

 ## Appreciate
-Appreciate that you are alive.
+Appreciate that you are alive. <br />
-Appreciate that you have a physical body.
+Appreciate that you have a physical body. <br />
-Appreciate that
+Appreciate some every day.

+## [insert negative emotion/mental state ]
+Do not tell it to go away. <br />
+Do not try to change it, or weaken it. <br />
+Be with it.
+Welcome it. <br />

 ## Knowns
 Controlling your breathing lends control over your nervous system. <br />